Yes I know : it's not fancy but I saw from time to time always the same subject : how to …

-I was very surprised the VBA basics was not used as it's easier for beginners.
+I was very surprised some VBA basics was not used as it's easier for beginners.

 So I searched on web and all I found was often long codes with useless stuff always trying to fill holes adding spaces

-but never using the VBA basics inherited in fact from its grand pa' : the BASIC ‼
+but never using VBA basics inherited in fact from its grand pa' : the BASIC ‼